Creating an initial set of filters

 Filters are conditions imposed on the data to be extracted from your data sources, restricting what designers and viewers can see and work with.
-As administrator, you can use the Filter Builder to create an initial set of filters for each target data source.
+As Xtraction administrator, you can use the Filter Builder tool to create an initial set of filters for each target data source.
 Each filter imposes one set of conditions on the data source to which it applies.

 The Filter Builder runs a discovery process that inspects your data-source installation’s data and then creates filters for the most-used values.
 You can augment this process by reviewing the filters created and adding any that should be there but weren't identified by the discovery.